Does your pension stop if you’re in hospital?

 State Pension when in hospital

-Like a workplace pension, the State Pension isn’t affected by your state of health and will continue to pay out if you’re in hospital.
+Like a workplace pension, the State Pension isn’t affected by your state of health and should continue to pay out if you’re in hospital.

 Pension Credit